 These are by no means the only potential jobs.
 You can explore your career preferences more fully by using Prospects Planner, a computer guidance package available online.

-These industry insights (produced by the Association of Graduate Careers Advisory Services) may be of particular interest:
+These industry insights produced by Prospects may be of particular interest:

 - Recruitment and HR

 - Health and social care

 - Teaching and education